veertuinc/anka-docs/content/en/docs/Release Notes/_index.md

     3. Builder has been renamed from veertu-anka to veertu-anka-vm-clone and veertu-anka-vm-create.
     4. Pre-version-1.5 "legacy" Packer templates, which were exclusively JSON and follow a different format, are no longer compatible and must be updated to either HCL or the new JSON format: https://www.packer.io/docs/templates/hcl_templates/syntax-json

-### Jenkins Plugin 2.6.0 - XXXXX
+### Jenkins Plugin 2.6.0 - June 29th, 2021
 - Improvement: New UI design, field names, and descriptions
-- Bug Fix: Jenkins agent templates were deleted when disconnections or URL changes ocurred
+- Bug Fix: Jenkins agent templates are deleted when the Anka Build Cloud URL changes
 > We recommend Jenkins versions >= 2.289.1

-### Anka Prometheus Exporter (2.2.2) - XXXXXX
+### Anka Prometheus Exporter (2.2.2) - June 29th, 2021
 - Improvement: Added registry template and tag metrics
-- Bug Fix: Added certificates to docker tag to validate signed certificates

 ### Anka GitLab Runner 1.4.0 - May 4th, 2021
 - New Feature: We're now populating the External ID and Name startVM API call so that External ID shows the full URL to the job and Name is the runner's name.
 [PR](https://github.com/veertuinc/gitlab-runner/issues/10)